Chatterino/chatterino2/BUILDING_ON_FREEBSD.md

    mkdir build
    cd build
    ```
 1. Generate build files.
 To enable Lua plugins in your build add `-DCHATTERINO_PLUGINS=ON` to this command.
+Generating JSON implementation of EventSub blobs is slow (something to do with Python), if you're impatient you can enable the `-DSKIP_JSON_GENERATION=On` option.
    ```sh
    cmake ..
    ```